-This is, in fact, our enduring endeavour as Muslims in following the footsteps of Prophet Muhammad s.a.w., whom we regard as the paragon of virtues and morality.
+This is, in fact, our enduring endeavour as Muslims to follow the footsteps of Prophet Muhammad s.a.w., whom we regard as the paragon of virtues and morality.
 In one of the sayings of Prophet Muhammad s.a.w., he mentioned that

 مَنْ كَانَ يُؤْمِنُ بِاللَّهِ وَالْيَوْمِ الآخِرِ فَلْيُحْسِنْ إِلَى جَارِهِ

-“Whoever believes in God and in the Last Day, should treat his neighbours well.”
+“Whoever believes in God and the Last Day should treat his neighbours well.”

 (Sunan Ibn Majah)

-In the month of Ramadan especially, where rewards for good deeds are being multiplied, Muslims are encouraged to make charitable contributions to the less fortunate and the needy.
-This month of Ramadan, Muslims strive to seize the opportunity to radiate compassion to humanity.
-As a pro-active member of society, we are thus reminded in this month not to forsake the plight of the less fortunate and the needy.
-We are told to show care and concern, to share and to empathise.
+In the month of Ramadan especially, when rewards for good deeds are being multiplied, Muslims are encouraged to make charitable contributions to the less fortunate and the needy.
+During Ramadan, Muslims strive to seize the opportunity to radiate compassion to humanity.
+As proactive members of society, we are thus reminded in this month not to forsake the plight of the less fortunate and the needy.
+We are told to show care and concern, share and empathise.
 There are endless opportunities to do good this Ramadan.
-There are many organisations that run their charity drive and several welfare organisations that call for volunteers to assist with their projects.

-Ramadan is the only month where the special tarawih prayers are observed every night.
-It is also the month where we increase our qiyam (late night prayers).
+Ramadan is the only month when the special tarawih prayers are observed every night.
+It is also the month we increase our qiyam (late-night prayers).

 Ramadan is also a month that is closely associated with the Quran.
 After all, the first of the final revelations to humankind was revealed in the month of Ramadan.
 We use the opportunity of this sacred month to recite the Quran more than in any other month.
 Beyond reciting, Quran is a scripture that calls for us to internalise its meanings and practice its values.
 Therefore, we should take this opportunity to get close to our sacred text and ponder upon its messages and manifest them in our lives today.